mrslbt/chef-marsel/README.md

 ## Stack

 Vanilla HTML, CSS, and JavaScript.
 No frameworks, no build step, no dependencies.
-Loads instantly.

 ## Design